EdZielinski/project0/project2/README.md

 **Event Two - document.querySelector('#nameForm').addEventListener('submit',(event)=>{}**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;User types a name in the 'Welcome' screen (#nameForm) and clicks the submit button.
-The #inputName is stored in local Storage and the functio switchToChannels() is called.
+The #inputName is stored in local Storage and the function switchToChannels() is called.
 The submit button default event from HTML is prevented from running by using the event.preventDefault() function.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The switchToChannels() function switches the view to channels by changing the following attributes in the HTML document: